elastic/kibana/x-pack/plugins/actions/README.md

 ## Example

-As wit hthe previous example, we'll use the action `3c5b2bd4-5424-4e4b-8cf5-c0a58c762cc5` to send an email.
+As with the previous example, we'll use the action `3c5b2bd4-5424-4e4b-8cf5-c0a58c762cc5` to send an email.

 ```typescript
 const actionsClient = await server.plugins.actions.getActionsClientWithRequest(request);